ervandew/eclim/doc/content/cheatsheet.rst

 - :ref:`:IvyRepo <:IvyRepo>` <path> -
   Sets the necessary IVY_REPO classpath variable for supporting automatic updates to .classpath files upon ivy.xml updates.
-- :ref:`:IvyDependencySearch <:IvyDependencySearch>` <artifact> -
-  Searches online repository and opens a window with results that can be added to the current ivy file by hitting <Enter> on a result.
-Available when editing an ``ivy.xml`` file.

 Java Commands